-Director: Dr. Robert Styer

-Tel.
-(610) 519 4845

-Web site: http://www1.villanova.edu/villanova/artsci/compsci.html
+Director: Dr. Robert Styer Office: 372 St. Augustine Center for the Liberal Arts Tel.
+(610) 519 4845 Web site: http://www1.villanova.edu/villanova/artsci/compsci.html

 MAJOR: The Comprehensive Science program is designed to allow students interested in the physical and life sciences to get a broad based and thorough exposure to a full spectrum of scientific concerns and practices.
 The information provided here is a basic outline of the comprehensive science requirements.
 The elective courses taken may vary based upon special interest or concentrations selected by the student.